 As a volunteer advocate, what hospitals will I be expect to respond to?

 You are expected to be able to respond to all of the hospitals that we currently partner with.
 For a complete hospital list, please visit our website at www.rapevictimadvocates.org/what-you-need-to-know/faq.

 How long is each on-call shift?

-Currently, our shifts run from 7am-7pm and 7pm-7am.
+Currently, our shifts run from 7 am to 7 pm and 7 pm to 7 am.
 Advocates may choose which shift and day they sign-up for.
 Advocates will not be assigned to shifts.
 You may take week day/night shifts or weekend day/night shifts.
 Advocates are expected to be available for dispatch throughout the entire duration of their shift.
 Occasionally, this may mean that an advocate will be on a hospital call beyond the 12 hours of their shift, in cases where the call may have come in later in the shift.
 Advocates are expected to plan accordingly for this.

 How many calls will I respond to during a shift?

 It is hard to predict how many hospital calls you might be asked to respond to during an on-call shift.
 Some advocates have taken shifts were they weren’t dispatched at all, while others have taken one, two or even three calls during the shift.
 We don’t have any way of predicting how many calls will come in.

 Yes.
 We do not use a shadowing system.
 Our advocates undergo extensive training to prepare them to respond to survivors in the ER.
 Once an advocate has complete our training which includes several hours of roleplays with experts, they will be able to sign up for shifts and respond to calls independently.
 However, while on a call, each advocate will have ongoing access to a shift supervisor who is available to answer questions, help them navigate tricky situations and also offer emotional support for the advocate on-call.